mmhelloworld/idris-jvm/README.md

       go acc n@(S k) = go (acc + n) k
     ```

 * **Non-recursive tail call** is handled using trampolines.
 For the following code, `evenT 10909000007` would work just fine and return the result after few seconds. `IO` is used here as otherwise Idris inlines the function calls and the functions end up being tail recursive instead of mutually recursive.
+Non-recursive tail calls are delayed using Java 8 lambdas with JVM's `invokedynamic`.

     ```idris
     mutual
       evenT : Nat -> IO Bool